Victorious Boxers: Ippo's Road to Glory: Modes

 The selection screen of the versus mode allows players to choose which boxer to control (Masaru Aoki is selected on the left and Katsutaka Imae on the right).
 As characters are defeated in the story mode, they are available to play in the versus mode.

-The game has two modes, a single player story mode and a multi-player versus mode.
+The game has two modes: a single player story mode and a multi-player versus mode.
 The story mode follows the boxing careers of the main characters from the original series.
 All characters available to the player are from the Kamogawa Boxing Gym.
-Cut scenes are added in before and after matches as the main story telling device, and utilize the same character models as the fights.
+Cut scenes occur before and after matches as the main story telling device.
 The game has six story arcs and begins with Makunouchi Ippo, the protagonist from the manga series.
 Story mode also unlocks more options in the versus mode as a player progresses through the story.
 Once a character has been played or a special technique learned, they become available in the versus mode.
 Likewise, once an opponent has been beaten, they are playable in the versus mode.

 The versus mode is a free fighting mode where multiple players can box.
 The number of players can range from 0–2; both fighters can be controlled by either the computer or by a player.
 Initially there are only two playable characters; additional characters become accessible by playing through the story mode.
 Although the characters are grouped by their boxing weight class, any character can be selected to fight another regardless of weight class.
 Players can choose from ten locations for the bout.
 Initially, the only available arena is the Kamogawa Boxing Gym basement.
 New locations become available once a fight occurs there in the story mode.